 Avoiding self-sabotage requires some understanding of why we do it along with focused determination to prevent it.

-As a Transformational Nutrition Coach, I see many people struggle with self-sabotage as they learn to create new healthy lifestyle habits that will help them meet their wellness goals.
+As a Certified Transformational Nutrition Coach (CTNC), I see many people struggle with self-sabotage as they learn to create new healthy lifestyle habits that will help them meet their wellness goals.
 Generally, the lifestyle habits my clients struggle with the most are those related to their food choices.

-I’ve seen clients make amazing progress and then throw in the towel because of a family party, a vacation or other social event and getting back to those new habits seems to take a Herculean effort after a food slip-up.
+I’ve seen clients make amazing progress and then throw in the towel because of a family party, a vacation, or other social events, and getting back to those new habits seems to take a Herculean effort after a food slip-up.